Getting started

 Eneba API uses OAuth 2.0 authorization mechanism with Bearer tokens.
 If you are not familiar with OAuth, please read more on OAuth Access Tokens and Refreshing OAuth Access Tokens.

-You can get your credentials from the Eneba dashboard.
+You can get your credentials from the credentials section of Eneba dashboard.

 2. Authentication